n10n/DockerNode1/README.md

 To see log files, go to /usr/local/splicious/logs folder after login into the container.

 ## Other notes:
-To access UI from outside of the docker host, you would need to map the dockerhost ip/port to docker guest ip/port in Virtual Box (Network -> Port Forwarding) by adding rules.
+To access UI from outside of the docker host, you would need to map the docker host ip/port to docker guest ip/port in Virtual Box (Network -> Port Forwarding) by adding rules.

 To save a container to be used as an image